-Your range top and oven, furnace, and water heater operate on LP gas, while your refrigerator can operate on either LP gas or electricity.
+Your range top, oven, furnace, water heater, and some generators operate on LP gas, while your refrigerator can operate on either LP gas or electricity.
 Warranty certificate registration cards, service instructions, and other information are included in the Owner's Information Kit provided with the motor home.
 All information relating to your appliances should be kept readily available for easy reference.